2.3 Measuring Significance

 - The income component — Under Rule 1-02(w)(1)(iii)(A)(1), the income component is determined by comparing the absolute values of (1) the registrant’s proportionate share of the acquiree’s “income or loss from continuing operations before income taxes (after intercompany eliminations) attributable to the controlling interest“ (pretax income or loss from continuing operations) with (2) the registrant’s pretax income or loss from continuing operations (see Section 2.3.4.1).

 - The revenue component — Under Rule 1-02(w)(1)(iii)(A)(2), if both the registrant and the acquiree have material revenue in each of the two most recently completed fiscal years, the revenue component is calculated by comparing the registrant’s proportionate share of the acquiree’s revenue with the registrant’s revenue.
 If either the registrant or the acquiree does not have material revenue for each of the two most recently completed fiscal years, only the income component should be used (see Section 2.3.4.2).
-A registrant may be able to average its income for the income component when the revenue component is not applicable (see Section 2.3.4.3).
+In such a situation, a registrant should average its income for the income component when applicable (for the denominator of the test; see Section 2.3.4.3).

-If the registrant and acquiree have a preexisting business relationship,
+registrant and acquiree have a preexisting business relationship, transactions

-transactions between them should be eliminated from pretax income and revenue as
+between them should be eliminated from pretax income and revenue as if the

-are generally for the most recently completed fiscal year that is required to be
+for the most recently completed fiscal year that is required to be filed with

-filed with the SEC.
-However, In certain situations, it may be appropriate for
+the SEC.
+However, in certain situations, it may be appropriate for the

-required, the registrant uses the lower of the two component calculations
+uses the lower of the two component calculations only if

 each exceeds 20 percent).
 If one or both of the components are not significant